browserengineering/book/book/visual-effects.md

 Now, in `paint_visual_effects`, we need to create a new layer, draw the mask image into it, and then blend it with the element contents with destination-in blending.
-I'll do that by passing a paint command to `Blend` called a *mask*.
+I'll do that by passing the masking paint command to `Blend`.

 ``` {.python expected=False}
 def paint_visual_effects(node, cmds, rect):